ashvtosh/Django-Project/README.md

-# Django Bakery Web Application
+# Django Project Web Application
-Welcome to the Django Bakery Web Application!
+Welcome to the Django Project Web Application!
 This web application allows you to manage and showcase your bakery products online.
-With Django Bakery, you can create, update, and delete bakery items, manage customer orders, and track inventory, all from a user-friendly interface.
+With Django Project, you can create, update, and delete bakery items, manage customer orders, and track inventory, all from a user-friendly interface.

 ## Installation
-To install Django Bakery, please follow these steps:
+To install Django Project, please follow these steps:

 Make sure you have Python 3 installed on your system.
 You can download Python from the official website: Python.org.
-* Clone the Django Bakery repository from GitHub:
+* Clone the Django Project repository from GitHub:
   * `git clone https://github.com/ashvtosh/Django-Project.git`
 * Navigate to the project directory:
   * `cd Django-Project`